Reasons to choose an appraisal from JML Appraisal Services

 Thousands of people in Minnesota purchase, sell or refinance their home every year.
 A lot of these transactions include a simple line item for an appraisal.
 Even though there are an increasing number of automated home valuation methods that may appear to be more practical than an appraisal, nearly all lenders still call in a local expert because the stakes are so high.
 You might think that obtaining a mortgage is the only reason you should get an appraisal, but there are other situations when the services of a licensed, independent real estate professional could be beneficial.

-Contest your tax assessment
+Dispute your tax assessment

 Order an appraisal from JML Appraisal ServicesOrder today

-Accurate and fair estate liquidation
+Determine an accurate and fair valuation for estate liquidation